 - I have included the date and time converted to local time.

-- Horizontal Accuracy – I have both the original property (meters) and a converted measurement (feet)
+- Horizontal Accuracy – I have both the original value (meters) and a converted measurement (feet)

-- Speed – I have both the original property (meters per second) and a converted measurement (miles per hour)
+- Speed – I have both the original value (meters per second) and a converted measurement (miles per hour)

 - This query will only pull locations that have a horizontal accuracy that is less than 65 meters